lmc-eu/cookie-consent-manager/README.md

 <link rel="stylesheet" href="https://fonts.googleapis.com/css2?family=Inter:wght@400;700&display=swap">
 ```

-If Inter font is not provided (or installed in user's system), all texts in
-cookie consent UI default to whatever current `font-family` is set to.
-As you
+If Inter font is not provided (or installed in user's system), all texts in cookie consent UI default to whatever
-cannot predict what fonts are available on user's side, and because this
+current `font-family` is set to.
+As you cannot predict what fonts are available on user's side, and because this
-behavior may change in future versions of Spirit Design Tokens, we encourage you
-either to load the default web font as shown above, or to explicitly specify
+behavior may change in future versions of Spirit Design Tokens, we encourage you either to load the default web font
-the desired font yourself (head to [Theming](#theming) to see how).
+as shown above or to explicitly specify the desired font yourself (head to [Theming](#theming) to see how).

 ## Loading the plugin